fonoster/routr/README.md

 51c80164c2e9  fonoster/rtpengine:latest                 Up About a minute
 ```

-If the status of your services is "Up," then you are ready to go.
+If the status of your services is "Up," you are ready to go.

 Finally, install the command-line tool and start building your SIP Network.